swcarpentry/training-course/_submissions/round-02/1/2012-11-14-mind-map-of-white-space-in-python.md

 ### Extension Example:

 White space is also used to block together functions and classes.
-Let&#8217;s look at a more complicated piece of code to illustrate this.
+Let's look at a more complicated piece of code to illustrate this.
 If classes are unfamiliar to you just focus on the concepts we just learned about white space.

 <pre>class Circle(object):
     def ___init___(self, radius=1):